Richard Hamming: Later life

 In later life, Hamming became interested in teaching.
-Between 1960 and 1976, when he left the Bell labs, he held visiting or adjunct professorships at Stanford University, Stevens Institute of Technology, the City College of New York, the University of California at Irvine and Princeton University.
+Between 1960 and 1976, when he left Bell Labs, he held visiting or adjunct professorships at Stanford University, Stevens Institute of Technology, the City College of New York, the University of California at Irvine and Princeton University.
 As a Young Turk, Hamming had resented older scientists who had used up space and resources that would have been put to much better use by the young Turks.
 Looking at a commemorative poster of the Bell Labs' valued achievements, he noted that he had worked on or been associated with nearly all of those listed in the first half of his career at Bell Labs, but none in the second.
 He therefore resolved to retire in 1976, after thirty years.

 In 1976 he moved to the Naval Postgraduate School in Monterey, California, where he worked as an adjunct professor and senior lecturer in computer science.
 He gave up research, and concentrated on teaching and writing books.
 He noted that:

 Hamming attempted to rectify the situation with a new text, Methods of Mathematics Applied to Calculus, Probability, and Statistics (1985).
 In 1993, he remarked that "when I left BTL, I knew that that was the end of my scientific career.
 When I retire from here, in another sense, it's really the end."
 And so it proved.
 He became Professor Emeritus in June 1997, and delivered his last lecture in December 1997, just a few weeks before his death from a heart attack on January 7, 1998.
 He was survived by his wife Wanda.

 Hamming's final recorded lecture series is maintained by Naval Postgraduate School along with ongoing work that preserves his insights and extends his legacy.